Shop drawing submittal cycle

 • Include the email address of the contractor.

-• When submitting to any non-district entity, include the district’s dedicated shop drawing submittal address found at: TxDOT Shop Drawing Submittal Addresses/Contacts.
+• When submitting to any non-district entity, include the district’s dedicated shop drawing submittal address found at: TxDOT Shop Drawing Contacts and Submittal.

-Items reviewed by the Bridge Division are shown in the 2014 Submittal Requirements by Specification Item Number.
+Items reviewed by the Bridge Division are shown in the Table of Structural Items & Construction Processes.
 Many items do not require official approval and have special instruction notes as shown in the table.
 This table provides a by-item guide to assist in determining what level of review is required.

 Send all eligible shop drawing submittals directly to the reviewing office.
 The reviewer replies to the original email to acknowledge receipt of the submittal which also alerts the contractor of the status of the submittal for planning and tracking purposes.
 It is advisable to CC the area engineer or project manager.
 Search for the area engineer under the appropriate district location.